urkh/BossCMS/README.md

 BossCMS
 =======

-A CMS framework based on Erlang / ChicagoBoss Framework
+A CMS based on Erlang / ChicagoBoss Framework